QuMAP-group/QUMAP/content/post/13-10-25-WIMPS/index.md

 ---
-title: Article featured in Universe Today
+title: Article Featured in Universe Today
 date: 2025-10-13
 ---

-Congratulations to Richard Hendricks for winning first place in the Wowchemy Prize.
+Check out this recent article titled 'Dark Matter Could Create Dark Dwarfs at the Center of the Milky Way', featured in Universe Today.

 <!--more-->